Local Shuttle Services

 The Sudbury and Assabet Rivers join to become the Concord River.
 The river is fairly slow moving and easy to paddle in this section, so you can appreciate the rich natural and cultural sites along the way.
 Pass by the Old Manse, home of Emerson and Hawthorne, and paddle under the famous Old North Bridge, a part of Minute Man National Historical Park.
 The River enters the Great Meadows National Wildlife Refuge, and you can land your boat to explore the impoundments, home to a diversity of waterfowl.
 From here, the river continues to slowly meander through rich greenery until you reach Route 225.
 Take the straightest route for a 2 hour paddle, or explore all the scenic spaces along the way and make it a full day on the water.

-$15 per person, plus the cost of rental.
+Cost: $15 per person, plus the cost of rental.
 (Minimum 2 hour rental for any shuttle) See totals below:

 - $45 for a 2-hour single kayak rental on any river